Open-CMSIS-Pack/cmsis-toolbox/docs/CubeMX.md

 ## CubeMX Runtime Context Mapping

-Some devices, for example the STM32H7S series, provide in CubeMX *runtime contexts*, for example: `Boot`, `Application`, `ExternalMemoryLoader`.
+Some devices, for example the STM32H7S series, provide in CubeMX *runtime contexts*, for example: `Boot`, `Appli`, `ExtMemLoader`.
 To map the *csolution* project context to these CubeMX *runtime contexts* it is required for this type of devices to use `map:` key in the `generator`: option as shown below.

 The STM32H7S series uses the following CubeMX run-time names:

 - `Boot` for the boot loader.
-- `Application` for the user application program.
+- `Appli` for the user application program.
-- `ExternalMemoryLoader` for the part that is in external memory.
+- `ExtMemLoader` for the part that is in external memory.

 The `generators:` node is used to map a `*.cproject.yml` or `*.clayer.yml` file to a CubeMX run-time context as shown below.